 Our lunches are cooked and delivered hot to us each day by Windermere School.
 We have a unique menu each week which is responsive to seasonal availability and quality.
 Lunches have to be booked weekly, in advance.
 Ordering and payment are via parents’ ParentMail account.

 We believe that what we eat has a direct impact on our ability to learn.
 Therefore we are putting all the money from the government’s new scheme directly into the food.
 We are paying for the administration and staffing out of the school budget.
 All children in Reception, Year 1 and Year 2 are entitled to a free lunch.
 Children in other year groups can choose to buy into the scheme.

-If children want to bring additional puddings, we encourage the children to eat a reasonable portion of the main course before they have their dessert.
+If children want puddings, we encourage them to eat a reasonable portion of the main course before they have their dessert.
 We notify parents weekly of allergens before meals are ordered.